 The fact about the British Queen owning all the swans in the country has some truth behind it – the fact is, the reigning monarch has ownership rights of mute swans, in particular, who live in open waters across the UK.
 However, today, this largely only applies to the River Thames and any surrounding waters.
 Therefore, while you should never try and claim a wild animal as your own, it is highly unlikely that the Queen is going to fight you for ownership.

-Do you have any interesting or fun facts about swans that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about swans ?
+Share them in the comments below!